leticiawanderley/PowerBI-Angular/README.md

 	]);
 	```

-3. Fetch data to embed a visual from the server (embedUrl and accessToken) and make it available on controller scope.
+3. Fetch embed data from the server (embedUrl and accessToken) and make it available on controller scope.

 	This would likely require using a factory or service to fetch report data from your local server.
 	Example where the report is resolved when entering route: